Light.DatabaseAccess.EntityFrameworkCore 1.1.0

 }

-This piece of domain logic is tightly coupled to Entity Framework Core, it cannot be run without it.
+This piece of domain logic is tightly coupled to Entity Framework Core, it cannot be executed without it.
 In Unit Tests where we want to replace the I/O calls with a test double, we cannot simply implement a mock on our own, we need to rely on the capabilities of mocking frameworks like NSubstitute or Moq which only work by using reflection internally.
 Furthermore, what if we want to replace EF Core with e.g. Dapper or plain ADO.NET for certain endpoints to benefit from their performance characteristics?
 While not impossible, this would result in specifics like SQL statements being spread across our business logic, because we did not separate database access from the domain, violating the Single Responsibility Principle.

 Instead, I recommend to create an interface that abstracts the database access code.
 For the example above, it could look like this: